Early Opportunities. Ongoing Progress.

 Foster Scholar Program Benefits

 Foster Scholars move into the Coker residence halls at the beginning of August, two weeks before most students are allowed to arrive on campus.
-The group lives together in one hall, with a live-in resident assistant (RA) there to help.
+The group lives together on one floor in RTC Hall, with a live-in resident assistant (RA) there to help.

 As a group, Foster Scholars begin their first college courses before the fall semester even starts.
 They’ll learn about college life and tips for success in College Skills, taught by an experienced member of Coker’s Student Success team.
 They’ll also begin to earn their first three general education credits by starting the COM 101 Speech Communication Skills course, with curriculum that coordinates with the Cobras in the Capital First Year Experience program.